guerra2fernando/LenQuant/docs/qa.md

-# CryptoTrader – Customer Q&A
+# LenQuant – Customer Q&A

 ## Can I see the charts and analysis of each crypto?
 Where?